 This is absolutely boring and tedious, but the start of winter is a good time to look through your bank statement and make sure you’re not paying out for things you don’t need or didn’t even know you signed up for.
 It’s also a good time to check your utility bills and make sure you’re getting the best rates.
 Our gas bill goes up hugely over the winter, so making sure you’re with the most suitable provider is just smart.
-See if there are any new customer bonuses or other advantages to switching – visit this site for great information on switching suppliers.
+See if there are any new customer bonuses or other advantages to switching.

 We do tend to spend more time at home when it’s colder out – I’m a Southern Hemisphere girl.
-I wasn’t made for these temperatures! – so having a cosy space at home is really important to me, especially when we have days of no sunshine!
+I wasn’t made for these temperatures! – so having a cozy space at home is really important to me, especially when we have days of no sunshine!
 Look at things like draught excluders, or the plastic sheets you can stick to your windows when you don’t have double glazing.
 Bring out fluffy blankets and plush rugs and cushions.
 Create a reading nook that’s warm and inviting, pop some candles in the bathroom, invest in a freestanding hammock so you can chase the sun around the house on lazy Saturdays.
 If you don’t own a heating system, you can look for this Furnace installation in Carbondale so you can have one at home.

 Get the car ready

 This is my least favourite one, because it inevitably costs money, but it costs less to replace a flat tyre than it does to have to first have the car towed somewhere to replace the tyre!
 Make sure the car is winter-ready.
 I buy any of these all-season tires every few years and it’s the best.
 Put water in the wiper bit, anti-freeze in the anti-freeze thing, make sure you have a scraper for when there are ice and snow about.
 If you drive long distances or in remote areas, check there’s a thermal blanket, water and some snacks in the boot should you need them.
 Chances are you never will, but if you did you’ll be glad you have them!
 Peace of mind – especially when you’re driving with kids in the car – is worth it’s weight in gold.